 Deposition Interpreters for Virtual Video Depositions

-Virtual Video Deposition Interpreting Services via Zoom
+Video Deposition Interpreter Services via Zoom

-We’ve blogged before about court certified deposition interpreting services via video-conference in the time of COVID-19 and the numerous difficulties and disputes that have arisen since remote depositions have become the norm.
+We’ve blogged before about court certified deposition interpreting services via remote video-conference in the time of COVID-19 and the numerous difficulties and disputes that have arisen since remote depositions have become the norm.
 We’ve also blogged before about legal translation of contracts and the issues that can arise when individuals sign agreements without understanding the language in which they are written.
 The case below, Cano v.
 245 C&C, LLC involves both of these types of language pitfalls, highlighting the need for certified legal translators and interpreters whenever possible.

 Lawsuit Alleging FHA Violations